Ashfaq Parvez Kayani

-Early life
+Early life and education

-Education

-Ashfaq Parvez Kayani was born at Manghot, a village located in the Punjab Province, on 20 April 1952.
-The town of Manghot is situated on the Pothohar Plateau bounded on the east by the Jhelum River, on the west by the Indus River.
+Ashfaq Parvez Kayani was born at Manghot, Punjab, on 20 April 1952, in a family belonging to the Kayani Gakhar tribe of Punjabis.
+The town of Manghot is situated on the Pothohar Plateau in northern Punjab bounded on the east by the Jhelum River, on the west by the Indus River.
 Ashfaq's father was a Junior commissioned officer (JCO) in the Pakistan Army as Subedar major.

 His humble background as the son of a JCO has endeared him to the junior ranks of the army.
 After attending a local high school, Ashfaq successfully enrolled in the Military College Jhelum, Sarai Alamgir and made a transfer to Pakistan Military Academy in Kakul where he graduated with a bachelor's degree in 1971 in his class of 45th PMA Long Course.

-Career
+Military career

 1971 war experience

 Kayani was commissioned as 2nd Lieutenant in the 5th Battalion of the famed Baloch Regiment on 29 August 1971.
 He actively participated and joined the military in the time of 1971 war with Bangladesh.

 Academia and professorship

 After the war, Ashfaq continued to resume his studies and became more involved with his studies after joining the Command and Staff College in Quetta.
-After his graduation, Kayani departed to the United States on deputation and educated at the United States Army Command and General Staff College at Fort Leavenworth and the United States Army Infantry School at the Fort Benning.
+After his graduation, Kayani departed to the United States on deputation and educated at the United States Army Command and General Staff College at Fort Leavenworth and the United States Army Infantry School at Fort Benning.
 After graduating from the military institutions in the United States, Ashfaq returned to Pakistan and attained his Master of Science in War studies from the National Defence University.

 During his long military career, Ashfaq has been on the faculty of School of Infantry and Tactics, also in Quetta.
 Ashfaq briefly taught war courses at the Command and Staff College in Quetta and later moved on to accepting the professorship of strategic studies and joined the teaching faculty at the National Defence University in Islamabad.